valhalla/valhalla-docs/lrm-valhalla-walkthrough.md

 By default, the Leaflet Routing Machine plug-in uses the Open Source Routing Machine to perform the routing queries.
 To use a different engine, you need to set the `router:` as Valhalla and initialize a `formatter:`, which does not need a value because the Valhalla libraries already contain functions for units and other conversions.

-The code that you will paste in for `router:` two items with placeholders.
+The code you are given for `router:` has two items with placeholders.
 You need to replace these with your own API key and the routing mode you want to use in your map.

-For this map, you will be able to drag the start and end points around to produce a route when the map is displayed.
-By default, the route will not update as you drag until you drop the endpoint on the map.
-You can set the option for `routeWhileDragging` to true if you want to recalculate the route while moving points on the map, although it can be slow and costly to make many queries.
+For this map, you will be able to drag the start and end points to update the routing, but the route will not be recalculated until you drop the points.
+You can set the option for `routeWhileDragging` to `true` if you want to update the route while moving points on the map, but this can be slow and costly to make many queries.
 By including a `summaryTemplatemplate`, the directions can include totals of the length and expected time en route.
 You can read more about the options available for `L.Routing.control` in the LRM API documentation.

-1. In the L.Routing.control block, following the waypoints, add the following code to initialize Valhalla.
+1. In the `L.Routing.control` block, after the waypoints, add the following code to initialize Valhalla as the router.
   ```html
   router: L.Routing.valhalla('<my api key>', '<my routing mode>'),
   formatter: new L.Routing.Valhalla.Formatter(),